Counterfactual Forecasting for Panel Data: Introduction

 One motivation for counterfactual forecasting arises in policy-making and mobile health (mHealth) applications, where timely decision-making is critical.
 In the HeartSteps V1 study \citep{heartstepsv1, liao2020personalized}, users received five daily prompts encouraging walking activities.
-Walking behaviors of each user often exhibit a clear temporal structure across users: step counts in consecutive decision slots are negatively correlated, with higher activity in one slot typically followed by lower activity in the next (see Fig. \ref{fig:jb30_time_plots} and \ref{fig:hs_extra_plot}(a)-(c) in Appendix).
-When modeled with a linear factor model, the latent factors obtained from the steps under the intervention show strong correlations across some consecutive slots (Fig. \ref{fig:heartsteps_results}(a) and in Appendix).
+Walking behaviors of each user often exhibit a clear temporal structure across users, i.e. step counts in consecutive decision slots are negatively correlated with higher activity in one slot typically followed by lower activity in the next (see Fig. \ref{fig:jb30_time_plots}).
+When modeled with a linear factor model, the latent factors obtained from the steps under the intervention show strong correlations across some consecutive slots (Fig. \ref{fig:heartsteps_results}(a) and \ref{fig:hs_extra_plot}(a)-(c) in Appendix).
 Capturing this dependencies in the factor level enables accurate forecasting of future steps under intervention (or control), thereby facilitating prospective evaluation of the intervention’s effectiveness.